 - Preparing for a Home Church gathering would include attending the Sunday morning service or watching the TMP Live stream service, or recorded teach, or listening to the podcast prior to meeting.
 Your gathering would include discussion about the Sunday message, utilizing the TMP provided Discussion Guide.
 You would have a time of prayer for the people named in the service, as well as for your family, friends, co-workers and neighbours who don’t yet know Jesus.
 This meeting could also include a time to gather around a snack or a meal.

-- Put out the ‘Help Jar’ which is a collection each time you meet that would accumulate and provide a tangible way to help a neighbour, a coworker, a friend or another Home Church.
+- Put out the ‘Help Jar’ which is a collection each time you meet that would accumulate and provide a tangible way to help a neighbour, a coworker, a friend or another Home Church in a time of need.

 - Get to know your neighbours, so that when a need arises on your block, at your workplace or in your friendship circle, you’re prepared to act.